TheSnaporazs/Cat-Theo/README.md

 # Cat-Theo
-A tool for describing, proofing and (possibly) produce categories
+A tool for describing, proofing and (possibly) produce categories.